mturk/cygwrun/README.md

   The names of the environment variables are comma separated.

 * **CYGWRUN_UNSET**

   This variable allows to set which environment variables Cygwrun will not pass to the `PROGRAM`.

   The names of the environment variables are comma separated.

-  In case the **-u** command option was also defined, it's argument(s) will be added to the list of variables that will not be set for the `PROGRAM`.

 ## Posix root